Torsion invariants of complexes of groups: Introduction

 Our proof of Theorem \ref{t:main} uses the recent work of Abert, Bergeron, Fraczyk, and Gaboriau in \cite{abfg21}.
-They developed a general strategy for showing the vanishing of $t_i^{(2)}(G)$ for groups which act on contractible complexes with ``cheap" infinite stabilizers.
+They developed a general strategy for showing the vanishing of $t_{i}^{(2)}(G)$ for groups which act on contractible complexes with ``cheap" infinite stabilizers.
 Here, ``cheap" roughly means that finite index subgroups admit classifying spaces with sublinear (in the index) number of cells and subexponential norm of boundary maps, see Section 10 of \cite{abfg21}.
-By using an effective version of Geoghegan's rebuilding procedure for the Borel construction \cite{g08}*{Section 6.1}, they build classifying spaces for finite index subgroups of $G$ by gluing together these nice classifying spaces of the stabilizers, and show the resulting spaces have subexponential torsion growth.
-In Section \ref{s:rebuilding}, we describe an alternative approach to this effective rebuilding procedure using iterated mapping cylinders, which we find simpler.
-Amongst other examples, they showed the vanishing of $t_i^{(2)}(A)$ for Artin groups with $(i-1)$-connected nerve.
-A new feature in this paper is an exact calculation of nonvanishing torsion growth.
+By using an effective version of Geoghegan's rebuilding procedure for the Borel construction \cite{g08}*{Section 6.1}, they build classifying spaces for finite index subgroups of $G$ by gluing together these nice classifying spaces of the stabilizers, and show the resulting spaces have vanishing torsion growth.

 Our argument has two parts.
-The first part is handled by the method in \cite{abfg21}.
+The first part is essentially handled by the method in \cite{abfg21}.
+In Section \ref{s:rebuilding}, we describe an alternative approach to the effective rebuilding procedure using iterated mapping cylinders, which we find simpler.
 Given a group $G$ as in Theorem \ref{t:main}, we construct a classifying space $BG$ built out of classifying spaces of the stabilizers $BG^\gs$.
 There is a subcomplex $Y$ which is built from $BG^\gs$ for $\gs$ in $\d Q$, and $BG = Q \cup_{\d Q} Y$.
-Since groups with normal infinite cyclic subgroups and type $F$ quotient are cheap, the lifts $Y_k$ of $Y$ to the finite cover $B\gG_k$ have subexponential torsion growth.
+Since groups with normal infinite cyclic subgroups and type $F$ quotient are cheap, the lifts $Y_{k}$ of $Y$ to the finite cover $B\gG_{k}$ have vanishing torsion growth.